 For your email marketing campaign, an infographic can be one of the best additions to boosting its effectiveness by manifold.
 Did you ever try to utilize infographics in an email marketing newsletter before?
-If you didn't, then I have news for you to shock you right here.
+If you didn't, then we have news for you to shock you right here.

 Do you know our human brain is attracted to visual things more than anything?
 Based on research 93% of all our conversation is nonverbal.
 If you use images in your content then you will get at least 94% more views.
 Besides, take a look at social media, almost all contents are visual there.